pingcap/docs/benchmark/sysbench.md

 ## Test scenarios

-### Scenario one: simple performance test using Sysbench
+### Scenario one: RW performance test using Sysbench

 The structure of the table used for the test: